 Day 4: Baker Lake to Lake Louise

-Our final day, we will return to the trailhead via Ptarmigan Lake and Boulder Pass then down to Lake Louise.
-We return to Canmore for hot showers and a customary final dinner celebration!
+On our final day, we will return to the trailhead via Ptarmigan Lake and Boulder Pass then down to Lake Louise.
 Distance 13.1 km.
 Elevation gain 150m., loss 710m.

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 8.30am the morning of Day 1.
+We will meet you at our Yamnuska Mountain Adventures office at 8.30 am on the morning of Day 1.